gonmf/dakilang/README.md

 _The inputs must be of the same data type to unify._

-- `eql(Input1, Input2, Answer)` - Unifies if the values are equal
+- `eql(Input1, Input2, Answer)` - Unifies if the values are equal; with the string literal `'yes'`
-- `neq(Input1, Input2, Answer)` - Unifies if the values are not equal
+- `neq(Input1, Input2, Answer)` - Unifies if the values are not equal; with the string literal `'yes'`
 - `max(Input1, Input2, Answer)` - Unifies with the maximum value between Input1 and Input2; if any of the inputs is a string, string comparison is used instead of numeric
 - `min(Input1, Input2, Answer)` - Unifies with the minimum value between Input1 and Input2; if any of the inputs is a string, string comparison is used instead of numeric
-- `gt(Input1, Input2, Answer)` - Unifies if Input1 is greater than Input2; if any of the inputs is a string, string comparison is used instead of numeric
+- `gt(Input1, Input2, Answer)` - Unifies if Input1 is greater than Input2; if any of the inputs is a string, string comparison is used instead of numeric; ; unifies with the string literal `'yes'`
-- `lt(Input1, Input2, Answer)` - Unifies if Input1 is lower than Input2; if any of the inputs is a string, string comparison is used instead of numeric
+- `lt(Input1, Input2, Answer)` - Unifies if Input1 is lower than Input2; if any of the inputs is a string, string comparison is used instead of numeric; ; unifies with the string literal `'yes'`

 **Type casting operator clauses**